helium/HIP/0026-HIP-Voting.md

 - The first thing will be a new type of transcation called `votingProposal`.
 It will include the propsed changes to the blockchain, time to vote (a minimum of 2 weeks), and time to implment.
 With this being a new type of transaction, there will be a cost assoiated with this.
 I propose it to be 10 HNT to be burned to prevent the network from being spamed with constant new transcation.
 This will be a permenant burn.
 No new HNT can replace this.

 - To vote there will be a new type of token needed called `votingNetworkToken` also that can be called `VNT`.
 Once a transcation of `votingProposal` is posted the conseous group will genrate 2 new wallets.
 One of the wallets will be for implenting the change, and one against.
 And then they will distrbute tokens 1 per owner of a hotspot to all the wallets.
-The tokens can be given to others to vote on your behalf.
+The tokens can be given to others to vote on your behalf called `votingTokenTransfer`.
 But for a wallet to transfer to another wallet it will cost the same as a normal HNT transaction of 35,000 data credits.

 - At the end of the voting period the mesure will only pass if there is 60% of the voting tokens are in favor of the changes.
 This will be easily auditable from the blockchain to see how many `VNT` are for and against.

--`votingNetworkToken` new token for voting
+-`votingNetworkToken` New token for voting  on the network

--`votingBurn` New transcation to burn hnt to peose the transcation
+-`votingBurn` New transcation to burn hnt to propose the transcation.
+This cost 10 HNT, and contains the info about the new hip.

--`votingTransaction` New transcation to vote for or against a hip
+-`votingTransaction` New transcation to vote for or against a hip.
+This is a free tranasctions

+-`votingTokenTransfer` New transcation to transfer your voting token from one wallet to another.
+This costs 35,000 DC's

 # Drawbacks
 [drawbacks]: #drawbacks